Misty day on Manton Down

 Today, Preshute parish is a thriving rural community with three principal settlements at Clatford, Manton House Estate (including two horse racing yards and the Temple Farming Estate.
 The A4 London to Bath road runs east to west through the parish.
 A busy industrial park at Clatford on the Bath Road characterises its commercial activity with most other employment in farming, estate husbandry and equestrianism.

-From a geological viewpoint, most of Preshute is on the chalk of Marlborough Downs, and located within an Area of Outstanding Natural Beauty.
+From a geological viewpoint, most of Preshute is on the chalk of Marlborough Downs, and located within the North Wessex Area of Outstanding Natural Beauty.
 The parish is criss-crossed by many ancient public Rights of Way.
 From the sarsen littered downs at Fyfield (near the Devil's Den), the unique environment of the chalk stream River Kennet and the tranquillity of West Woods, Preshute must be one of the most beautiful parishes in Wiltshire.

 British History Online: A History of the County of Wiltshire, Volume 12, Ramsbury and Selkley Hundreds, the Borough of Marlborough.
 First published 1983.